Welcome to the Ecumenical Youth Services

 The Ecumenical Youth Services (EYS) is an international volunteer work camp program, following the tradition of the International Ecumenical work camps, developed and organized by the Youth Council of the World Council of Churches (WCC) after World War II.
 Today, EYS is administered by the Amt für kirchliche Dienste of the Berlin-Brandenburg-schlesische Oberlausitz Protestant Church (EKBO).

-EYS work camps provide an opportunity for young people aged 18 to 26 (by arrangement also from 16 years on) from all over Europe to meet and work together for two weeks on meaningful and socially relevant projects in an international context.
+EYS work camps provide an opportunity for young people aged 18 to 26 (by arrangement also from 16/17 years on) from all over Europe and the world to meet and work together for two weeks on meaningful and socially relevant projects in an international context.

 - volunteer in meaningful projects